Okaythis/Okay2FADemo/README.md

 ### Trial Expiration

- Shows your tenant trial expiration date, if you are still on trial mode.
+ Shows your tenant trial expiration date, if you are on trial mode.

 ### Actions